thamiresbernardes/thamiresbernardes/README.md

   <h1> Hi, guys! </h1>

   <div align="Left">
-  Atualmente trabalho como analytics engineer desenvolvendo e mantendo pipelines de dados que sejam escaláveis e monitoráveis usando SQL, Python e ferramentas de cloud.
+  I currently work as an analytics engineer developing and maintaining scalable and monitorable data pipelines using SQL, Python and cloud tools!
     </div>

   #